SectionsContact Newsletter Visiting Parliament

-I’m here to help local residents with any problems, so please don’t hesitate to get in touch on any matter.
+I’m here to help local residents with any problems, so please don’t hesitate to get in touch on any matter using the contact details above.

 This privacy notice relates to the personal data processed by the Office of Andrew Percy, Member of Parliament for Brigg & Goole and the Isle of Axholme, in relation to casework and policy queries.